-Our B2B Services segment consists of revenues and expenses derived from (i) our partnerships with some of America's most prominent consumer and technology companies that make our banking products and services available to their consumers, partners and workforce through integration with our banking platform (the "Banking-as-a-Service", or "BaaS" channel), and (ii) a comprehensive payroll platform that we offer to corporate enterprises (the "Employer" channel) to facilitate payments for today's workforce.
+Our B2B Services segment consists of revenues and expenses derived from (i) our partnerships with some of the United States' most prominent consumer and technology companies that make our banking products and services available to their consumers, partners and workforce through integration with our banking platform (the "Banking-as-a-Service", or "BaaS" channel), and (ii) a comprehensive payroll platform that we offer to corporate enterprises (the "Employer" channel) to facilitate payments for today's workforce.
 Our products and services in this segment include deposit account programs, such as consumer and small business checking accounts and prepaid cards, as well as our Simply Paid Disbursements services utilized by our partners.

 Our Money Movement Services segment consists of revenues and expenses generated on a per transaction basis from our services that specialize in facilitating the movement of cash on behalf of consumers and businesses, such as money processing services and tax refund processing services.
-Our money processing services are marketed to third-party banks, program managers, and other companies seeking cash deposit and disbursement capabilities for their customers.
+Our money processing services, such as cash deposit and disbursements, are marketed to third-party banks, program managers, and other companies seeking cash deposit and disbursement capabilities for their customers.
 Those customers, including our own cardholders, can access our cash deposit and disbursement services at any of the locations within our network of retail distributors and neighborhood Financial Service Centers.
 We market our tax-related financial services through a network of tax preparation franchises, independent tax professionals and online tax preparation providers.

-The Corporate and Other segment primarily consists of net interest income earned by our bank, eliminations of intersegment revenues and expenses, unallocated corporate expenses, and other fixed costs that are not considered when our CODM evaluates segment performance, such as salaries, wages and related benefits for our employees, professional service fees, software licenses, telephone and communication costs, rent and utilities, and insurance.
+Revenues within Corporate and Other are comprised of net interest income and certain other investment income earned by our bank and inter-segment eliminations.
+Unallocated corporate expenses include our fixed expenses such as salaries, wages and related benefits for our employees, professional service fees, software licenses, telephone and communication costs, rent and utilities, insurance and inter-segment eliminations.
+These costs are not considered when our CODM evaluates the performance of our three reportable segments since they are not directly attributable to any reporting segment.
+Non-cash expenses such as stock-based compensation, depreciation and amortization of long-lived assets, impairment charges, and other non-recurring expenses that are not considered by our CODM when evaluating our overall consolidated financial results are excluded from our unallocated corporate expenses above.
 We do not evaluate performance or allocate resources based on segment asset data, and therefore such information is not presented.